Glitch-in-Antariksh/ProjectileTracking/README.md

 ### Calibration Interface

-Calibration is designed as a guided user interaction rather than requiring the user to manually decide when to capture each image.

-During calibration, the interface displays the live stereo camera views and provides a **target box** showing approximately where the checkerboard should be positioned for the current capture.
+The calibration screen shows the live left and right camera views and a **target box** for the current checkerboard pose.

 The target box is a visual guide.
-It helps the user move the checkerboard into useful positions and orientations while the system searches for the pattern in the surrounding image area.
+It helps the user position the checkerboard in useful locations and orientations while the system searches the surrounding image area for the pattern.

-The system automatically detects the checkerboard and captures a pose when the board is successfully detected and sufficiently stable.
+Once the checkerboard is detected and sufficiently stable, the system automatically captures the pose.

-Multiple guided checkerboard poses are collected so that the calibration contains varied positions, orientations, and perspectives.
+Multiple guided poses are collected so that the calibration contains varied positions, orientations, and perspectives.

-At the end of calibration, the interface reports the left-camera reprojection error, right-camera reprojection error, stereo RMS error, and an overall calibration-quality result.
+At the end of calibration, the interface reports the left-camera reprojection error, right-camera reprojection error, stereo RMS error, and overall calibration quality.

-A successful calibration is then available to the rest of the vision pipeline.

----

 ## 4. Stereo Rectification

 After calibration, the stereo images can be rectified so that corresponding points in the left and right images can be compared more reliably.

-Rectification is the intermediate stage between calibration and depth estimation.

-The rectified images will provide the basis for subsequent stereo correspondence and 3D localization.
+Rectification provides the basis for stereo correspondence and 3D localization.

----

-## 5. Depth Estimation
+## 5. Static Paper-Ball Detection and Depth Estimation

-Once the stereo camera has been calibrated and rectified, the system will estimate depth from the relationship between corresponding points in the two camera views.

-Initial experiments will use objects placed at known distances from the camera.

-For example:
+The first actual vision experiment uses a **crushed paper ball placed at known positions**.

+The objective is to establish that the system can:

+1. Detect the paper ball in the left image.
+2. Detect the same paper ball in the right image.
+3. Match the two observations.
+4. Estimate its depth from the stereo pair.
+5. Produce a three-dimensional position.

+Known-distance tests will be used to evaluate the depth system:

 ```text
 Actual Distance    Estimated Distance